Skip to main content

 Let's walk through how to build a marketing plan that hits all the right notes.

 I’ll even throw in some example plans and templates you can use to get started.
-But first, let's take a stab at the differences between creating a marketing strategy and drafting out a marketing plan.
+But first, let's take a stab at the differences between creating a marketing strategy and drafting a marketing campaign plan.

 What’s the Difference Between a Marketing Strategy and a Marketing Plan?